ahmetb/kubectx/README.md

 # kubectx(1)

-kubectx is an utility to manage and switch between kubectl(1) contexts.
+kubectx is a utility to manage and switch between kubectl(1) contexts.

 ```
 USAGE: